imohweb/Deploy-AzResources-Script/README.md

 9. Deploy an app from GitHub to Azure App Service
 10.  and many more

-The script is constantly updated to keep users abreast with the updtaed version of Azure CLI commands.
+The script is constantly updated to keep users abreast with the updated version of Azure CLI commands.

 ## Prerequisites for Using this Script
 1. You must have an active Subscription on Azure.
 If you do not have one, sign up <a href="https://azure.microsoft.com/en-us/free/" target="_blank">here</a> for the free trial account.